 The results of GSAM clearly showed better performance than a global all-stock strategy.

 $100 invested in January 1970 would have grown to $9,900 on December 2017 following the GSAM model.
 That is more than double the performance of global stocks only which would have grown to $4,260 in that same time period.

 Performance of GSAM vs. Dual Momentum (GEM) Strategy

 While Gary Antonacci only has his Dual Momentum performance tracked back to 1974, the results of Dual Momentum are unequivocally better than GSAM.
 GSAM produced an average annual return of 10.28% compared to Dual Momentum’s 17.5% annual return.

 That 7% difference every year adds up significantly over time.
 Over a typical person’s 35 year timeline of investing, if they save $1,000 a month, that’s the difference between ending up with $3.6 million instead of $20.8 million.
 Yes… you read that correctly.

-One thing the GSAM back-test did show, as suspected, was a lot less trades would have been made.
-Less than 1 trade per year, on average, was made with the GSAM strategy.
-That equates to nearly half of the trades made in the Dual Momentum strategy.
+One thing the GSAM backtest did show, as suspected, was a lot less trading than Dual Momentum.
+On average, GSAM has less than 1 trade per year.
+That is nearly half of the trades made in the Dual Momentum strategy.

 While the overall performance was not as good as Dual Momentum, GSAM still has its merits when compared to a simple buy-and-hold Couch Potato strategy.
 It’s easy to execute, the drawdowns are quite minimal, the strategy is simplistic, and you get decent results.